TheDeathlyCow/thermoo/README.md

 ```
 This will launch a Minecraft instance with a test mod that includes implements Thermoo's API features for testing.

-If you instead want a clean test Minecraft instance with no gameplay modifications can be run with the following:
+If you instead want a clean test Minecraft instance with no gameplay modifications, run with the following:
 ```bash
 gradlew runClient
 ```